 Indemnities and Limitation of Liability.
-Customer releases and disclaims and shall indemnify and save harmless Enron Canada, its directors, officers, employees, and agents against and from all claims, losses, damages, liabilities, demands and judgments which may arise under this Agreement, except for such claims, losses, damages, liabilities, demands and judgments that are attributable to the gross negligence or willful misconduct of Enron Canada or its directors, officers, employees and agents in carrying out the obligations of Enron Canada under this Agreement; provided that, in any event, Customer shall have no liability to Enron Canada, its directors, officers, employees or agents for any consequential, indirect, exemplary or punitive damages.
-Enron Canada shall indemnify and save harmless Customer and its directors, officers, employees and agents against and from all claims, losses, damages, liabilities, demands and judgments which may arise from the gross negligence or willful misconduct of Enron Canada or its directors, officers, employees and agents in carrying out its obligations under this Agreement; provided that, in any event, Enron Canada shall have no liability to Customer or its directors, officers, employees or agents for any consequential, indirect, exemplary or punitive damages.
+Customer releases and disclaims and shall indemnify and save harmless ENA Upstream, its directors, officers, employees, and agents against and from all claims, losses, damages, liabilities, demands and judgments which may arise under this Agreement, except for such claims, losses, damages, liabilities, demands and judgments that are attributable to the gross negligence or willful misconduct of ENA Upstream or its directors, officers, employees and agents in carrying out the obligations of ENA Upstream under this Agreement; provided that, in any event, Customer shall have no liability to ENA Upstream, its directors, officers, employees or agents for any consequential, indirect, exemplary or punitive damages.
+ENA Upstream shall indemnify and save harmless Customer and its directors, officers, employees and agents against and from all claims, losses, damages, liabilities, demands and judgments which may arise from the gross negligence or willful misconduct of ENA Upstream or its directors, officers, employees and agents in carrying out its obligations under this Agreement; provided that, in any event, ENA Upstream shall have no liability to Customer or its directors, officers, employees or agents for any consequential, indirect, exemplary or punitive damages.
 The release and indemnities set forth herein shall survive the termination of this Agreement.

 Choice of Law.
-All matters relating to this Agreement shall be governed by and interpreted in accordance with the laws applicable in the Province of Alberta, without regard to principles of conflicts of law, and each party hereto hereby submits to the non-exclusive jurisdiction of the courts of the Province of Alberta.
+All matters relating to this Agreement shall be governed by and interpreted in accordance with the laws applicable in the State of Texas, without regard to principles of conflicts of law.

 Industry Usage.
-Words and phrases used but not expressly defined in this Agreement shall have the generally accepted meaning attributed to them in the custom and usage in theWestern Canadian natural gas industry.
+Words and phrases used but not expressly defined in this Agreement shall have the generally accepted meaning attributed to them in the custom and usage in the natural gas industry.

 Entire Agreement.
 This Agreement constitutes the entire agreement between the parties with respect to the matters dealt with herein and supersedes all prior agreements relating to the same subject matter.
 Other than expressly set forth herein, there are no other representations, warranties or covenants, express or implied, in relation to the matters addressed in this Agreement.
-Except as noted in Section 14, this Agreement cannot be amended except by written agreement executed by both parties.
+Except as noted in Section 13, this Agreement cannot be amended except by written agreement executed by both parties.

 Assignment.
-Customer may not transfer or assign all or any portion of this Agreement without the express prior written consent of Enron Canada which may be withheld or given entirely in the sole discretion of Enron Canada and Enron Canada may not assign all or any portion of this Agreement without the express prior written consent of Customer which may be withheld or given entirely in the sole discretion of Customer.
+Customer may not transfer or assign all or any portion of this Agreement without the express prior written consent of ENA Upstream which may be withheld or given entirely in the sole discretion of ENA Upstream and ENA Upstream may not assign all or any portion of this Agreement without the express prior written consent of Customer which may be withheld or given entirely in the sole discretion of Customer.

 Notices.
 All notices, demands, requests, statements or other communication must be given in writing to the applicable party at the place noted below or by facsimile to the facsimile numbers noted below.
 Delivery will be effective on the date of receipt if delivery is made before 4:00 p.m.
 (Calgary time) on a business day and if made after 4:00 p.m.
 (Calgary time) or on a non-business day, receipt shall be deemed to have occurred on the next following business day.
 Deliveries by hand or courier will be deemed received when made and deliveries by facsimile will be deemed received when there is confirmation of the proper transmission by the facsimile machine of the sending party.
 Any party may change their below-noted information by providing at least 15 business days prior written notice to the other parties of such change.